beaurancourt/blog/markdown/rewriting-isfjall.md

 > other priests and wardens of the Law God: they believe that while the Hall of
 > Judgment is a powerful legend whose rediscovery would be valuable, now is not
 > the time.
 Geirolf feels that the uprising, demon-cult activity and the
 > finding of the relic are connected.
-The last meeting of the Alþingi was
+The last meeting of the Althingi was
 > somewhat boisterous. \
 > ... \
 > Geirolf is convinced that the time is ripe to rediscover the Hall, and that